triumphantradio/TrivohTest/README.md

 5. Click on "Play" button to play the recorded video
 6. Click on "Download" button to download the recorded video

-TO USE OF CONNECT TO ANOTHER PROJECT
+TO USE OR CONNECT TO YOUR SOLUTION

-1. all functions are exposed through "triumphantWebRTC" E.G:
+NOTE: All functions are exposed through "triumphantWebRTC" E.G:
 1. triumphantWebRTC.init({initVideoClass: yourclassname, videoRecorderClass: classtodisplayrecordedvideo }) to initialize the plugin
 2. triumphantWebRTC.destroy(); to destroy the initialized instance